 The PAW Congress is dedicated to exploring the interconnected dynamics of the Food-Water-Energy nexus through the unifying lens of data.
-This year, we will delve into how integrated approaches in this field can effectively address socio-cultural challenges on both local and global scales.
-Join us as we celebrate the remarkable achievements with our partners and harness the insights gained to pave the way for future innovations and directions.
-Together, we will chart a course towards sustainable solutions that resonate across communities worldwide.
+In 2024, we explored how integrated approaches in this field can effectively address socio-cultural challenges on both local and global scales.
+We celebrated the remarkable achievements with our partners and harnessed the insights gained to pave the way for future innovations and directions.
+Together, are charting a course towards sustainable solutions that resonate across communities worldwide.

-From policymakers, researchers and artists, to entrepreneurs, scientists and the general public—this year’s Congress promises an exchange of innovative ideas, strategies and collaborative efforts focused on re-examining the solutions required to address the Decade of Action and implementation of the 17 Sustainable Development Goals (SDGs)
+From policymakers, researchers and artists, to entrepreneurs, scientists and the general public—PAW 2024 provided an exchange of innovative ideas, strategies and collaborative efforts focused on re-examining the solutions required to address the Decade of Action and implementation of the 17 Sustainable Development Goals (SDGs)

-Subscribe for more information on PAW 2024, including updates on registration, speakers, travel details and more.
+Subscribe for more information on future PAW Congresses, including updates on registration, speakers, travel details and more.

 Congress Program